martinfouilleul/pyTMST/README.md

 ## Citation

 This repository may be cited as follows
-> A. Zickler, M. Ernst, L. Varnet, A. Tavano (2023).
-Temporal Modulation
+> A. Zickler, A. Tavano, L. Varnet (2023).
+Temporal Modulation Spectrum Toolbox
-> Spectrum Toolbox for Python (pyTMST): A Python toolbox for the computation of
+> for Python (pyTMST): A Python toolbox for the computation of amplitude- and
-> amplitude- and f0- modulation spectra and spectrograms.
+> f0- modulation spectra and spectrograms.